kesslerlib/kessler/README.md

 If you would like to learn more about or cite the techniques Kessler uses, please see the following papers:

-* Giacomo Acciarini, Francesco Pinto, Sascha Metz, Sarah Boufelja, Sylvester Kaczmarek, Klaus Merz, José A. Martinez-Heras, Francesca Letizia, Christopher Bridges, and Atılım Güneş Baydin.
+* Giacomo Acciarini, Francesco Pinto, Francesca Letizia, José A. Martinez-Heras, Klaus Merz, Christopher Bridges, and Atılım Güneş Baydin.
 2021.
 “Kessler: a Machine Learning Library for Space Collision Avoidance.”
 In 8th European Conference on Space Debris.
 ```
 @inproceedings{acciarini-2020-kessler,
   title = {Kessler: a Machine Learning Library for Space Collision Avoidance},
-  author = {Acciarini, Giacomo and Pinto, Francesco and Metz, Sascha and Boufelja, Sarah and Kaczmarek, Sylvester and Merz, Klaus and Martinez-Heras, José A. and Letizia, Francesca and Bridges, Christopher and Baydin, Atılım Güneş},
+  author = {Acciarini, Giacomo and Pinto, Francesco and Letizia, Francesca and Martinez-Heras, José A. and Merz, Klaus and Bridges, Christopher and Baydin, Atılım Güneş},
   booktitle = {8th European Conference on Space Debris},
   year = {2021}
 }